AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_mute.md

 ## Unmuting all chat group members

 This method unmutes all the chat group members.
-Once unmuted, the chat group members resume the privilege to send messages in the chat group and in threads within the chat group.
+Once unmuted, the chat group members can once again send messages in the chat group and in the threads within the chat group.

 ### HTTP request